unixorn/docker-helpers.zshplugin/README.md

 | docker-last | print the id of the last container you ran |
 | docker-purge-unnamed-images | Cleans up image cruft by deleting all the images that aren't named. |
 | docker-superclean | Clear out any stopped containers or stale images |

+# Other useful Docker stuff

+If you use Sublime Text 2/3, check out [sublime-docker](https://github.com/dockerparis/sublime-docker).